ruasnv/Stock-Prediction-1.0/README.md

 - Needs comparison with real-world data (for the prices with older dates).
 - Increasing the prediction window to more than 30 days might result in higher accuracy.
 - Visualization is weak; it needs a web interface.
-- A CI/CD model would be great.
+- A CI/CD integration is required.

 ## License